faasm/faasmjs/README.md

 ./scripts/build_wasm.sh
 ```

-This runs the CMake build for the `func` directory of this repo, and places
-any resulting WebAssembly files in the `wasm` directory.
+The resulting WebAssembly files are placed in the `public/wasm` directory.

 ## Uploading functions to Faasm